semgrep/ocaml-tree-sitter-core/doc/code-generation-pipeline.md

 Code generation pipeline
 ==

-This is a high-level view of the transformations of an input grammar, to help a contributor the order of things, and where to insert new features.
+This is a high-level view of the transformations of an input grammar.
+It is meant for contributors.
+The grammar exists in the following successive states:

 1. `grammar.js`
 2. `grammar.json`
-3. simplified `grammar.json` &rarr; `parser.c`
+3. simplified `grammar.json` with inlined rules &rarr; `parser.c`
 4. ocaml types with inlined rules &rarr; `Parse.ml`
 5. ocaml types with deinlined rules &rarr; `CST.ml`, `Boilerplate.ml`